AresMUSH/aresmush/game/plugins/events/help/config.md

 ### Configure the Game

-To configure the Demographics plugin:
+To configure the game to talk to your calendar:

 1. Go to the Web Portal's Admin screen.
-2. Select Game Preferences.
+2. Select 'Secret Codes'.
-3. Scroll down to Secret Codes.
+3. Scroll down to 'Teamup Events'.
 4. Enter the API Key and Calendar ID
 5. Click Save.